Dyslexia Comorbidity, Symptoms With Same Root Cause

 “… when you think of dyslexia as a symptom of deeper language processing issue, then it’s not that surprising that it’s almost never alone.”

 First, about dyslexia.
 Up to one in 10 people have dyslexia, making it the most common learning disability.
-The issue is processing language and the origins neurobiological so it’s not related to IQ and rarely a vision-based disability.
+The issue is processing language and the origins neurobiological so it’s not related to IQ and it’s rarely a vision-based disability.
 Here’s a website that will give you a decent inkling of what it’s like to have this language processing disorder yourself.

 The theme of this blog post is that dyslexia loves company.
 And you read that right.
 It’s the diagnosis that seems like it buddies up with other disorders, conditions, and symptoms.
 We’re not talking about a social group for dyslexics.